djalexd/djalexd.github.io/src/pages/aws-lab-text-to-audio/index.md

 This was a super fun lab where besides text-to-speech via Polly, I got to practice with ReactJS (barebones, no Redux).
 All the AWS resources are managed with Terraform code, so I don't really have _to ever manually go into AWS account and configure anything_!

-But because this is merely a lab/demo, I simplified a couple of aspects:
+But, because this is merely a lab/demo, I simplified a couple of aspects:
 <small>
-* by far this is not a production environment: static website contents, as well as generated .mp3 files are _publicly accessible_, without any authentication or credentials!
+* by far this is not a production environment: static website contents, as well as generated .mp3 files are _publicly accessible_ without any authentication or credentials!
-* API gateway security is achieved using _api key_, and while it's easy to add more keys (e.g. one key per consumer), it also doesn't scale beyond a handful of items.
+* API gateway security is achieved using _api key_ and while it's easy to add more keys (e.g. one key per consumer), it also doesn't scale beyond a handful of items.
 This is by far the easiest method to secure API access.
 * _No unit tests or integration tests!_
-* No pipelines.
+* No CI/CD pipelines.
 * Everything is provisioned through _Terraform_, but some resources' lifecycle should be decoupled (e.g. UI static resources should not be deployed every time - unwanted side-effect because a [*null_resource*](https://www.terraform.io/docs/provisioners/null_resource.html) is used)

 </small>